Private Dancer (Tina Turner song): Year-end charts

+Certifications

 Cover versions

 American singer-songwriter, rapper, and bassist Meshell Ndegeocello recorded a cover version of the song for her album Ventriloquism, released on March 16, 2018.

 In 2015, Canadian electronic musician and performance artist Peaches performed a piano version of the song on The Strombo Show at the home of George Stroumboulopoulos.
 Peaches had previously played the song live at different concerts.